Dracula (1931 English-language film): Sequels and influence

-After the commercial and critical success of Dracula, Universal released Frankenstein (1931) later that same year.
+After the commercial and critical success of Dracula, Universal released Frankenstein (1931) later that year.
 Universal in particular would become the forefront of early horror cinema, with a canon of films including The Mummy (1932), The Invisible Man (1933), Bride of Frankenstein (1935), and The Wolf Man (1941).

 Five years after the original release, Universal released Dracula's Daughter (1936), a direct sequel that starts immediately after the end of the first film.
 A second sequel, Son of Dracula (1943), starring Lon Chaney Jr., followed another seven years later.
 The Count returned to life in three more Universal films of the mid-1940s: House of Frankenstein (1944); House of Dracula (1945); and the comedy Abbott and Costello Meet Frankenstein (1948).

 Universal would only cast Lugosi as Dracula in one more film, the aforesaid Abbott and Costello vehicle, giving the role to John Carradine for the mid-1940s "monster rally" films, although Carradine admittedly more closely resembled Stoker's physical description from the book.
 Many of the familiar images of Dracula are from stills of the older Lugosi made during the filming of the 1948 comedy, so there remain two confusingly distinct incarnations of Lugosi as Dracula, seventeen years apart in age.

 As Lugosi played a vampire in three other movies during his career (Mark of the Vampire (1935), The Return of the Vampire (1943), and Mother Riley Meets the Vampire (1952)), this contributed to the public misconception that he portrayed Dracula on film many times, although the other vampire roles had him playing Dracula in all but name.